No booking fees on the app

 Brighton to Oxford train travel guide

-Travelling by train from Brighton to Oxford is efficient and offers a scenic and comfortable experience.
-With frequent departures from Brighton, you can reach Oxford in just 3h 6m, making it one of the fastest and most convenient ways to travel between these two places.
+Taking the train from Brighton to Oxford is both efficient and enjoyable, offering scenic views and comfort.
+With frequent departures from Brighton, you can arrive at Oxford in just 2h 34m, making it a quick and convenient option for travelling between these two places.

 Planning and booking